zawwz/lxsh/README.md

 > To avoid this, make sure to never access incorrect values

 Array argument with `[@]` does not expand into the desired multiple arguments.

+## Extension commands

+If you use the `#!/usr/bin/lxsh` shebang, you can use special lxsh-defined commands.
+To list such commands, see `lxsh --help-extend-fcts`

 ## String processors